waterkant

 Photo: ©Empire Riverside Hotel

 The newly renovated park, right next to the Reeperbahn, is perfect for taking your dog for a spin near the hotel.
-Here dogs are allowed to let off steam, run after sticks, balls and enjoy nature to the full.
+Here, dogs are allowed to let off steam even off the leash, run after sticks or balls and enjoy nature to the fullest.

 Photo: ©Daria Obymaha/ Pexel